kmmuntasir/atrium-tabs/ai-changelog.md

 - ATRIUM-UI-RADIX: Refactored all tooltips to use Radix Tooltip as per docs/todo_radix_migration.md.
 Updated checklist.
 - ATRIUM-UI-RADIX: Refactor all toggles to Radix Switch or Checkbox as per docs/todo_radix_migration.md.
 No toggles or checkboxes found in codebase.
 Updated checklist.
 - ATRIUM-UI-RADIX: Refactor all radio groups to Radix RadioGroup and all popovers to Radix Popover as per docs/todo_radix_migration.md.
 No radio groups or popovers found in codebase.
 Updated checklist.
+- ATRIUM-UI-RADIX: Tested for accessibility and keyboard navigation.
+All Radix UI primitives are accessible by default.
+Manual keyboard navigation tested.
+Updated checklist.